brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ---
 This is my story from a mountain designed to wear people down.
 Aconcagua is a world away from the lush slopes of [Kilimanjaro](kilimanjaro).
 This is a place of dust, rock, thin air, and relentless winds that make every task harder.
 The climb has a success rate of 30%, so I put in months of preparation to control what I could, and put myself on the right side of those odds.

 Fitness isn't everything on Aconcagua.
 It's how you deal with the accumulation of small things.
-Dehydration, poor sleep, appetite loss, headaches, wind, boredom and the mental grind of weeks with limited oxygen.
-It humbled me beyond anything I had ever done, but taught me a lot about myself at the same time.
+Dehydration, poor sleep, appetite loss, headaches, wind, boredom, team dynamics, and the mental grind of weeks with limited oxygen.
+It humbled me beyond anything I had ever done, but taught me a lot about myself also.

 The climb took 15 days through some of the hottest, coldest and windiest conditions I had ever faced.
 The base camp has its luxuries, but they don't detract from this being a harsh and inhospitable place.
-There's stress in the challenges, often bringing doubt and uncertainty that can be emotionally taxing.
-Still when I think of the glowing sunsets on the peak, staring up into the silence, I'm reminded how lucky I am to have had this experience.
+There's stress in the challenges, often bringing an emotionally taxing doubt and uncertainty.
+Still though, when I think of the glowing sunsets on the peak and nights staring up into the silence, I'm reminded how lucky I am to have had this experience.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua03.jpeg">